Residential & Commercial

 How Do Septic Systems Work?

-All water sources from a property are routed into the septic tank.
-This includes water from the bathtub, sink, shower, toilet, and any other water source.
+A septic system is designed to treat and dispose of wastewater from a property.
+This includes water from the tub, sink, shower, toilet, and any other source.